 From 2006, SFCL approved awards under the ESOP in respect of permanent administrative employees and sales agents of SFCL and certain subsidiaries.
 The ESOP is administered by the Company and the amount awarded is used to acquire Sagicor Financial Company Ltd. shares.
-Shares vest over a four-year period in equal tranches, and are issued as they yest.
+Shares vest over a four-year period in equal tranches, and are issued as they vest.
 No shares were utilised during the year.
-Shares acquired by the Company were as follows:
+Shares acquired and classified as treasury shares were as follows:

-- 2021 2020
+- - 2022 2021

 Number in 000's \$000 Number in 000's \$000

 Balance, beginning of year and end of year 10 70 10 70